-Mission Statement: The IT Department will seek and implement innovative and productive technological tools and resources to support the entire College environment.
+Our Mission: The IT Department seeks to implement innovative and productive technological tools and resources to support the entire College environment.

 Student Acceptable Use Policy